jonathanmabrito/multicloud-quickstart/manual/1-Prereqs.md

 ### 5.)
 Create PrivateEdition Cloud Build Builder image
 Before the rest of the GCP platform can be provisioned, a custom Cloud Build builder image needs to be created.
 This image will contain the necessary tools, SDK's, etc to perform the rest of the provisioning tasks.

-A CloudBuild trigger is created called "0-Create-PrivateEdition-Builder" is created.
+A CloudBuild trigger called "0-Create-PrivateEdition-Builder" is created.
 Run this Cloud Build job to create the necessary Builder image.